 Elena Sherstneva (taught from 2013 – 2017)

-Madam Sherstneva graduated from Vaganova Academy in 1975.
-Upon graduation, she was invited to the Kirov and enjoyed her career with the company for almost 30 years.
+Madam Sherstneva graduated from the Vaganova Academy in 1975.
+Upon graduation, she was invited to the Kirov (Mariinsky) Ballet and enjoyed her career with the company for almost 30 years.
 She was one of not many ballerinas whose versatile technique allowed her to move easily from leading roles “en pointe” to acting and character parts.
 Because of her incredible lines and musicality together with brilliant stage personality and acting, many St. Petersburg dancers grew up watching her on stage in every character part possible, learning from Ms. Sherstneva and hoping to rehearse one day under her supervision.
-Many of her students now dance with Mariinsky, Mikhailovsky and Yakobson Theaters and with other companies around the world.
+Many of her students, including Olga Smirnova of the Bolshoi Theatre, now dance with Mariinsky, Mikhailovsky and Yakobson Theaters and with other companies around the world.

 Lazaro Carreño (taught in 2012-2014 & 2016)

-One of the first international dancers to be invited to study at Vaganova Academy in St. Petersburg, Russia.
-Even though he was only twelve years old, he was noticed by legendary Leonid Yakobson and a dance was created for him in his first year.
-Upon finishing his studies Mr. Carreño joined the National Ballet Camaguey where he enjoyed dancing many contemporary and classical roles.
-The following year he started dancing with the Cuban National Ballet and soon became a principal dancer receiving excellent reviews worldwide especially upon becoming a dance partner for the legendary Alicia Alonso.
+One of the first international dancers to be invited to study at the Vaganova Academy in St. Petersburg, Russia, he was noticed by legendary Leonid Yakobson and had a dance created for him when he was only twelve years old.
+Upon finishing his studies, Mr. Carreño joined the National Ballet Camaguey where he enjoyed dancing many contemporary and classical roles.
+The following year he started dancing with the Cuban National Ballet and soon became a principal dancer receiving excellent reviews worldwide, especially upon becoming a dance partner for the legendary Alicia Alonso.
 He remains the most awarded Cuban dancer of all time.
-Carreño’s teaching career has been as remarkable as his dancing one.
+Carreño’s teaching career has been as remarkable as his dancing.
 He first started teaching in the Cuban Ballet Company in 1972 and was later granted the title of Maitre of Ballet.
 He has extensive credentials as a teacher and choreographer including work with: Toronto’s National Ballet School of Canada, Britain’s Royal Ballet, Paris Opera Ballet, Houston Ballet, Royal Conservatory of Dance in Madrid and American Ballet Theatre.
 See video of Señor Carreño.